Aspose/apireference.aspose.com/content/sites/aspose/examples/english/words/net/working-with-footnote-and-endnote/_index.md

 ---
-title: working with footnote and endnote
+title: Working with Footnote and Endnote
-linktitle: working with footnote and endnote
+linktitle: Working with Footnote and Endnote
 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs